horus-scheduler/horus-app-eval/README.md

 This repository contains the code for programs that run on end-hosts for NSDI24 Paper "Horus: Granular In-Network Task Scheduler for Cloud Datacenters".
 The code is based on [Racksched repo](https://github.com/netx-repo/RackSched) with modifications based on our network protocols and queue model.

-The modified parts are commented with tag *HORUS* in the source code.
+The modified parts are commented with the tag *HORUS* in the source code.

 - *server_code* folder contains the code that runs on worker machines that serve the tasks.
-- *client_code* folder contains the code that runs on clients, generates the requests, sends them to network and captures the replies from workers.
+- *client_code* folder contains the code that runs on clients, generates the requests, sends them to the network, and captures the replies from workers.
+# Environment Setup and Automation Scripts
+## Using Ansible

-# Note on Deploy Keys
+### Note on Deploy Keys
 This is specific to our current testbed.
 Each machine involved in the experiments has a deploy key, which is configured as follows:

 * The deploy key is located in `/local-scratch/.ssh/`